Thoughtscript/spring_2023/_spring/README.md

 6. Some caching needs to be corrected.
 7. Proper `pom.xml` for MongoDB drivers: `mongodb-driver-sync`.
 8. I swapped out email smtp, etc.
+   * Note that tokens must be saved through both the blocking and non-blocking Redis repositories.
+   * To improve security, I restrict authentication `usernames` to email addresses.
 9. Spring Data Mongo DB no longer supports `@DBRef` or any `@DocumentReference` within a reactive infrastructure.
    * https://github.com/spring-projects/spring-data-mongodb/issues/3808
    * Looks like `@DBRef` has changed (this may have been misconfigured previously but wasn't blocking or throwing an **Exceptions**)!
    * Bottom of [18.5.9](https://docs.spring.io/spring-data/mongodb/docs/3.3.0-M2/reference/html/#mapping-usage.document-references) in comment: `There is no support for reading document references using reactive infrastructure.`
+10. This is not production-worthy, it's a fun experiment and migration.

 ## Resources and Links